nexus-prime/QuickMag/README.md

-*This version of QuickMag is being depreciated!
-[GridcoinDeltaCalculator (AKA DeltaMag)](https://github.com/nexus-prime/GridcoinDeltaCalculator) will replace QuickMag in the near future.*
+* [GridcoinDeltaCalculator (AKA DeltaMag)](https://github.com/nexus-prime/GridcoinDeltaCalculator) will replace QuickMag in the future.*

 There is an [online version](http://grcquickmag.hopto.org) with limited features